bobmonteverde/chegg-d3-workshop/README.md

 ```
 Then navigate in your browser to: http://localhost:8080/chart.html

 *Please checkout each step's branch (step#, step1-5) to see the full code for the step.
-The code listed here only highlights core pieces of code, otehr code is required to make things work.
+The code listed here only highlights core pieces of code, other code is required to make things work.

 ## Step 1: Setup the HTML and JS templates